Riskified/dynamic-environment/crd-docs/crd.md

-SubsetStatus Contains aggregation of all resources status connected to set subset.
+SubsetStatus Contains aggregation of all resource status connected to set subset.

 _Appears in:_
 - [DynamicEnvStatus](#dynamicenvstatus)